MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/recover-deleted-computer-object-failover-cluster.md

 ## Summary

 The security model in Windows Server Failover Clustering includes Kerberos authentication.
 To implement this security model, every Client Access Point (CAP) that is created in a failover cluster contains a Network Name resource.
-The Network Name resource has a corresponding Computer Account that is created in the Active Directory (AD) directory service when the resource is online for the first time.
+The Network Name resource has a corresponding computer account that is created in the Active Directory directory service when the resource is online for the first time.

-By default, the Computer Account is created in the Computers container.
-However, the Computer Account can be relocated to another organizational unit (OU).
-The Computer Account can also be pre-staged in an OU before the CAP is created.
-If these Computer Accounts are deleted from Active Directory, availability of the Network Name resource will be reduced.
+By default, the computer account is created in the Computers container.
+However, the computer account can be relocated to another organizational unit (OU).
+The computer account can also be pre-staged in an OU before the CAP is created.
+If these computer accounts are deleted from Active Directory, availability of the Network Name resource will be reduced.

 The computer accounts that are created in Active Directory represent the Network Name resources in a failover cluster.
 These accounts have the following distinct types: